quicwg/base-drafts/draft-ietf-quic-qpack.md

 #  Configuration

-QPACK defines two settings that are included in the HTTP/3 SETTINGS frame:
+QPACK defines two settings for the HTTP/3 SETTINGS frame:

   SETTINGS_QPACK_MAX_TABLE_CAPACITY (0x1):
   : The default value is zero.
 See {{header-table-dynamic}} for usage.
 This is